kammon10/Over-Bordom/README.md

 ## Motivation
 - Demonstrate an understanding of React, Router, and intercepted testing
-- Utilize acceptance and E2E testing of site and asynchronous JavaScript with Cypress
 - Create a multi-page application with React Router

 ## Technology Stack